 You get a LinkedIn message asking you to apply for a job.
 It comes from someone who appears to be a recruiter.
 You check out their LinkedIn profile, and it looks real.
 You may even have several connections in common!

 From here, the scam works in a couple of different ways.
 Sometimes, the message contains a link that appears to point to an online job application.
 You are supposed to upload your resume and provide personal information, anything from your address to Social Security/Social Insurance number.
-Other times, you respond to the message and are “hired” for the job.
-Then, you are asked to pay upfront for training and/or other expenses.
+Other times, you respond to the message and are "hired" for the job.
+Then, you are asked to pay upfront for training and/or others expenses.

 How to Spot a LinkedIn Scam: